-6 Critical Steps to Overcome Doubt and Achieve Your Goals
+6 Steps to Overcome Doubt and Achieve Your Goals

-Too often, we think of our abilities as fixed.
-We believe there are some things we can achieve and some we simply can’t.
-In reality, abilities are flexible, and can be developed and strengthened over time.
+Your abilities are flexible, and can be developed and strengthened over time.
 Having a growth mindset means choosing to see challenges as opportunities, not threats.
-Get excited about stretching outside of your comfort zone – that’s where life-changing growth often occurs.
-Learn to see mistakes and failures as learning opportunities.
-Don’t view an academic stumble as an inevitable failure.
-Instead, what can you learn from it?
-What can you do differently going forward?
+Get excited about stretching outside of your comfort zone – that’s where the life-changing growth often occurs.
+Remember, the only failure is not trying; everything else is a learning opportunity.

 Nothing keeps you going like the support of people who want you to succeed.
-Your cheering section can include colleagues, classmates, faculty, friends, and family.
+Your cheering section can include colleagues, classmates, faculty, friends and family.
 It doesn’t need to be huge – even knowing that you have one or two people rooting for you can sustain you when you hit a rough patch.
-For this reason, Strayer University pairs each student with a Student Services Coach.
-Your coach can help you implement a plan, motivate you to stay the course, and hold you accountable.
-You can also reach out to Strayer deans through DeanChat@strayer.edu.
+Students at Strayer are paired with student services coaches who guide them and cheer them on.

 Do you want to change careers?
 Earning a degree can help.
 Explore Strayer University’s online degree programs.

 Published Date: NOVEMBER 30, 2023